ojalaquellueva/nsr/README.md

 ```

 ### <a name="wsi"></a>NSR web service

+The following instructions assumes:
-(Assume NSR database is installed and configured as described above)
+* NSR database is installed and configured as described above
+* Valid virtual host and port have been configured for the API root directory

-1. Clone this repository to subdirectory of choice in public_html folder, using recursive option to include submodules:
+1. Clone this repository to API root directory of your choice (e.g., /var/www/public_html/nsr/), using recursive option to include submodules:

 ```
 git clone --recursive https://github.com/ojalaquellueva/nsr.git